Master the dypt layout

 Layout of the task pages

-Each of the task pages are similar in design, they use a table format with each row representing a task.
+Each of the task pages is similar in design.
+They use a task list where each row represents a task or subtask.

 When you click on a task, you'll be taken to that task's page.
 This page shows you the details of the task itself as well as a breakdown of that task's subtasks and their statuses.